dpshibby/TritonWare_Sp2024_AUS/README.md

-# TritonWare_Sp2024_AUS
-TritonWare Spring 2024 project, Team 3
+# TritonWare Spring 2024 AUS
+Team 3 Repository

+Hello and welcome to our repo.
+We are still under construction so please check back later.